 If you experience dry eye syndrome, it doesn't necessarily rule you out as a LASIK candidate.
 Dr. Walton can pre-treat your eyes with artificial tears, anti-inflammatories, and/or Restasis prior to surgery.
 Restasis is an eye drop commonly used to increase tear production in patients with dry eye syndrome.
 These treatments may also be used after your LASIK procedure to limit dry eye issues.

 Due to the advanced technology used by Dr. Walton, you can still achieve a very good visual outcome even if you experience dry eye syndrome.
 Dr. Walton uses the Allegretto Wave laser, one of the most advanced excimer lasers available.
 He is the only ophthalmologist in Mobile who uses this laser with his LASIK treatments.

-To learn more about your LASIK options, please contact Dr. Chris Walton today to schedule your free consultation.
+To learn more about your LASIK options, please call 251-341-3385 or submit a contact form to contact Dr. Chris Walton today.
 We serve patients in Mobile, Alabama, and the nearby Gulf Coast area.